-As a starting point for selecting the concentration to use when determining the MDL, use an estimate of 5 times the estimated true detection level.
+Before analyzing sample, determine the MDL for each analyte of interest and method to be used.
+As a starting point for selecting the concentration to use when determining the MDL, use an estimate of five times the estimated true detection level.
 Start by adding the known amount of constituent to reagent water or sample matrix to achieve the desired concentration.
-Prepare and analyze at least 7 portions of this solution over a minimum 3-d period to ensure that the MDL determination is more representative of routine measurements in the laboratory.
-The replicate measurements should be in the range of 1 to 5 times the estimated MDL.
+Ideally, prepare and analyze at least seven portions of this solution over a 3-d period to ensure that the MDL determination is more representative of routine measurements as performed in the laboratory.
+The replicate measurements should be in the range of one to five times the estimated MDL, and recoveries of the known addition should be between 50 and 150%, with %RSD values \leq 20%.
 Calculate the estimated standard deviation, s, of the 7 replicates, and from a table of one-sided t distribution, select t for (7-1) = 6 degrees of freedom at the 99% confidence level.
-This value, 3.14, is then multiplied by s to calculate the spiked samples MDL or MDLS:
+This value, 3.14, is then multiplied by the calculated estimate of standard deviation, s:

-$$MDL_S = 3.14s$$
+$$MDL = 3.14s$$

-Ideally, estimate s using pooled data from several analysts rather than data from one analyst (if the laboratory routinely has multiple analysts running a given test method).
+Ideally, use pooled data from several analysts rather than one analyst (provided, obviously, that the laboratory routinely has multiple analysts running a given test method) to estimate s.

-The pooled estimate of s, which is defined here as $S{pooled}$ is a weighted average of the individual analysts' s. $S{pooled}$ is calculated from the deviations from the mean of each analyst's data subset squared, which are then summed, divided by the appropriate number of degrees of freedom, and the square root determined.
-Using $S{pooled}$ to calculate multiple-analyst standard deviation allows each analyst's error and bias to affect the final result only as much as they have contributed to that result.
+The pooled estimate of σ , which is defined here as S{pooled} , is a weighted average of the individual analysts' σ .
+S{pooled} is calculated from the deviations from the mean of each analyst's data subset squared, which are then summed, divided by the appropriate number of degrees of freedom, and the square root determined.
+Using S{pooled} to calculate multiple-analyst standard deviation allows each analyst's error and bias to affect the final result only as much as they have contributed to that result.
+1